 Jeff Wall is renowned for his large scale, transparent back-lit images, which he began to produce around 1977, seven years after he graduated with his MA from the University of British Columbia.
 With a background in conceptual art, many of his photographs, which are usually staged, allude to art history and he has often explored ideas about representation.
 Alongside references to artists Édouard Manet and Diego Velázquez, Wall also recalls the work of famous 20th century writers such as Franz Kafka and Ralph Ellison in his works.

 Born in Montreal, artist David Altmejd constructs his sculptures using materials such as wood, foam, plaster and burlap, creating frantic anthropomorphic renderings.
-These sculptures, which typically stand several metres tall, show uncontrolled overlapping of figures or elements.
+These sculptures, which typically stand several metres tall, show an uncontrolled overlapping of figures or elements.
 In the work The Healers, for instance, fragments of body parts emerge from unusual places, as one figure’s overgrowth of hands rips a cavity in its own chest.
-The figures kiss and engage in oral sexual activity, in a fury of orgiastic pleasure and suffering.
+The figures kiss and engage in oral sex, in a fury of orgiastic pleasure and suffering.

 Shayne Dark began his career as an artist in the 1980s and has created an international reputation for himself.
 His sculptures recall the organic forms of the natural environment, but are frequently painted in rich colors that make evident their fabricated quality.
 Dark’s sculptures are placed both inside the gallery and in public and wild settings, creating a tension between the natural and cultural worlds.
 Beyond this they are meant to produce a spiritual and bodily reaction from the viewer.